TromboneScott/Oscars/README.txt

 This will be saved so you only have to do this for new survey answers.

 Proofread the nominee mapping:
-1. Open the web page: oscars.site44.com/<year>/definitions.xml
+1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
 2. Verify that each nominee (in bold) is mapped to the correct response(s) from the ballot
 3. Verify that any special characters in ballot responses are displayed correctly

-Edit (or delete and start over) the file data.xml
+Edit (or delete and start over) the file data/responses.xml
 - Fix any mistakes
 - Fix any special characters that were copied/pasted (use NOTEPAD so characters will be in UTF-8)
 - If any duplicates are found for the website mapping the last one will be used